stoand/kiwi-webpack-plugin/design/webpack_plugin.md

 partof: REQ-purpose
 ###

-The webpack plugin is responsible for executing javascript while extracting coverage information.
+The webpack plugin provides an interface to the plugin users to specify where their tests are.

-Simply importing the plugin, and adding it to the webpack config with a specified test entry file is all the user needs to do.
+It instructs webpack to build these tests and then passes the compiled source on to [[SPC-runner]] for execution.